 Grants are offered in support of Masters and PhD graduate students who plan to travel to national or international conferences and give a presentation.
 Awards for travel to regional conferences are rare and require strong justification for consideration.
 For each graduate student, funding is limited to once per calendar year.
 No more than two requests will be accepted per department per application period.
 Including evidence of department financial support increases the probability of funding.

 Consideration for the award is contingent on receipt of all of the following:

 - Online application (requires authentication using Net ID/Password) that includes a brief letter of request that justifies why funding assistance is needed and the significance of the conference

 - Authorized support of the department head

 - Documentation of an abstract being accepted by the conference - In the absence of documentation of acceptance of an abstract, a decision to award funds can be made on a contingency basis, i.e. until suitable documentation is provided PRIOR to the conference/meeting.
 If documentation of presentation is not received, then awarded funds will be revoked.

-- The original (blue) MSU Travel Authorization and Reimbursement Form with appropriate information and signatures
+- The original (blue) MSU Travel Authorization and Reimbursement Form or the Concur documentation with appropriate information and signatures

 - Itemization of expenses